x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 #### Requirements for SMTP AUTH client submission

 - **Authentication**: You must be able to configure a user name and password to send email on the device.
+Also, because basic authentication is required, you cannot use [Microsoft Security Defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults), which can protect the rest of your users from compromise.
+For this reason, we are recommending Option #2 or #3 below, if at all possible.

 - **Mailbox**: You must have a licensed Office 365 mailbox to send email from.